vicgarin/Actiontec-V1000H/README.md

 HOW TO BUILD A FIRMWARE FOR THE BROADCOM BCM963XX V1000H DSL MODEM/ROUTER

 Warning!!
-These instructions do not build a fully functional modem/router.
-You will need to add a way to access the device into the code, before compiling it.
-(i.e. SSH, Telnet, or some type of GUI)
+These instructions do not build a fully functional modem/router. <b>You will need to add a way to access the device into the code, before compiling it. (i.e. SSH, Telnet, or some type of GUI)</b>

 These Instructions Explain: